rust-lang/book/src/ch13-03-improving-our-io-project.md

 Next, we need to update the definition of `Config::build`.
 Let’s change the signature of `Config::build` to look like Listing 13-19.
-This still won’t compile because we need to update the function body.
+This still won’t compile, because we need to update the function body.

 <Listing number="13-19" file-name="src/main.rs" caption="Updating the signature of `Config::build` to expect an iterator">